 There are an estimated 312 Walsall supported people who receive commissioned carers support services.
-This is considered to be the tip of the iceberg in terms of the number of carers in Walsall.
+This is considered to be an underestimation of the actual number of carers in Walsall.

 Primary need Number of clients Carers support 312

 This needs analysis shows the range of needs met by community-based services commissioned by Walsall Council Adult Social Care and other partners.